 Does Exo Investing actually use artificial intelligence?

 I've seen claims that Exo Investing uses artificial intelligence (AI) to run money but whether it does comes down to your accepted definition.
 There's no doubt that Exo Investing's algorithm and quant-drive approach takes into account current market conditions and therefore gets smarter.
 So there is an element of algorithmic (or machine) learning.
 However, I've yet to see a true application of AI used in the world of finance where a machine can take what it has learnt (from historical data) and apply it to new never-before-seen scenarios.

 Exo Investing offers a general investment account – letting you build a passive portfolio that is regularly rebalanced according to your risk profile - or a stocks and shares ISA account – giving you tax-free returns within an investment ISA tax wrapper.
 There are also plans to offer a self-invested personal pension (SIPP) but this is yet to be launched.

-The minimum investment for each of its products is usually £10,000.
+The minimum investment for each of its products is £5,000.
 This may seem like a lot, and is higher than many of its rivals, but Exo Investing says its portfolio and risk management algorithms can only execute an individual investment strategy with a certain minimum level of available funds.
-However, it is possible to invest as little as £5,000 fee free for a year with the offer highlighted in the next section.

 How do their fees compare to other robo-advisers?